mds2/markdown-cv/mschuresko-resume.md

 ## Occupation

+`2021-2023`
+__Bluescape__, San Carlos, CA

+- Rendering optimization for an infinitely zoomable web-based virtual whiteboard
+- three.js & WebGL
+- Improved algorithms for interactive 2d alignment of placed objects
+- Font utilities to improve font bundling for multi-language support
+- shader effects for 2d drawing
+- prototype feature to replace GIF playback with three.js video textures
+- Miscellaneous web-frontend programming

+Bluescape made a primarily web-based product that bundled a virtual whiteboard with video conferencing capabilities.
+Rendering was 2d and done with WebGL and ThreeJS, but with an interactive conventional-web layer built with redux/react.

+WebGL is fairly easy to pick up if one is familiar with graphics programming in other contexts, and Three.js is a friendly and straightforward scenegraph (with the bonus that one can read the source if the documentation is inadequate).
+This felt like a continuation of the sort of graphics programming I'd done in previous jobs, with the added benefit that the browser context makes managing asset uploads much easier than it is in a C++ graphics application (and the added drawback that CPU-side code tends to be slower than properly written C++).

+I did learn enough vanilla front-end web development to be able to dabble in that as needed, and gained some exposure to the infamous plethora of frameworks available to frontend javascript developers.

 `2018-2020`
 __Standard Cognition__, San Francisco, CA

 - Tracking systems for computer vision
 - Statistical techniques for processing output of a deep learning system
+- Python with some Rust

+Was hired onto the "tracking" team at a company trying to make an autonomous checkout system using computer vision.
+The architecture at the time involved feeding feature detections from a modern deep-learning system through a tracker built with classical bayesian-style filters (Kalman filters and variants thereof).

 `2012-2018`
 __Oblong Industries__, Los Angeles, CA